PPTArena: A Benchmark for PowerPoint Editing: An Effective PPT Editing Agent: PPTPilot

 \section{An Effective PPT Editing Agent: PPTPilot}

-We introduce PPTPilot, an agent for presentation editing, whose simple architecture yields surprisingly effective results, even outperforming proprietary products like OpenAI's ChatGPT Agent (details in Sec.~\ref{sec:main_comparison}).
+We introduce PPTPilot, an agent for presentation editing, whose simple architecture yields surprisingly effective results, even outperforming proprietary products like OpenAI's ChatGPT Agent~\cite{openai2025chatgptagent} (details in Sec.~\ref{sec:main_comparison}).
 Our design is built on two key insights. \textbf{(1)} The primary challenge in this domain is not solely intent recognition, but reliability and precision.
 PowerPoint files are built on the brittle Office Open XML (OOXML) format, which is highly intolerant to malformed or ``hallucinated'' VLM outputs, and therefore requires specialized formats and contexts suitable for PPT editing. \textbf{(2)} We found that no single editing modality, \eg, purely relying on the XML format, is sufficient.
 A robust agent must be capable of intelligently selecting the optimal tool and editing interface for a given task.

-PPTPilot's core design is a dual-path architecture, emphasizing the ability to handle editing queries via either programmatic tools or direct XML editing (Fig.~\ref{fig:pptpilot_diagram}).
+PPTPilot's core design is a \textit{dual-path} architecture, emphasizing the ability to handle editing queries via either programmatic tools or direct XML editing (Figure~\ref{fig:pptpilot_diagram}).
 This hybrid design enables our agent to address a wide range of editing queries reliably and in a principled way.

-\mypar{Programmatic Editing.} Utilizing \texttt{python-pptx} to edit PPTs programmatically (a method commonly adopted in prior work \cite{jung2025talkslideslanguagedrivenagents,pptagent2025,ge2025autopresentdesigningstructuredvisuals,autoslides2025,pang2025paper2postermultimodalposterautomation} scripts the edits by generating code (top of Fig.~\ref{fig:pptpilot_diagram}).
+\textbf{Programmatic editing.} Utilizing \texttt{python-pptx} to edit PPTs programmatically---a method commonly adopted in prior work~\cite{jung2025talkslideslanguagedrivenagents,pptagent2025,ge2025autopresentdesigningstructuredvisuals,autoslides2025,pang2025paper2postermultimodalposterautomation}---scripts the edits by generating code (bottom of Figure~\ref{fig:pptpilot_diagram}).
 This approach is highly effective for repetitive, well-defined, and content-centric operations, such as performing a ``find-and-replace'' across all slides or translating text.
-However, it lacks the fine-grained control required for complex structural modifications (\emph{\eg}, altering slide masters, themes, or specific layout geometries).
+However, it lacks the fine-grained control required for complex structural modifications (\eg, altering slide masters, themes, or specific layout geometries).